 - The reasons why you think the decision is wrong.

-Please note that if you disagree with a decision regarding overpaid Housing Benefit or Council Tax Benefit, the only elements of the decision that can be disputed are the amount of the overpaid Benefit and how it has been calculated, or whether the overpaid Benefit is recoverable and from whom.
+Please note that if you disagree with a decision regarding overpaid Housing Benefit or Council Tax Reduction, the only elements of the decision that can be disputed are the amount of the overpaid Benefit/Reduction and how it has been calculated, or whether the overpayment is recoverable and from whom.
 There is no right of appeal against who the authority chooses to recover from.

 You must sign the dispute.
 Someone else may write the dispute for you but you must sign it, or you can provide written authority for them to act on your behalf in this matter.